 In a recent press release, Walmart mentioned that "this could be a good time to try online delivery or store pickup options or to use the Walmart Pay feature of our app when paying at the register"(Walmart).
 Other stores are following similar strategies, encouraging their consumers to order ahead online or through their store's individual apps to encourage social distancing and aid those who are in need of this extra service.

-Delivery services app like Grubhub, Postmates, UberEats are responding quickly to new realities due to pandemic and resorting to online channels and providing contact-free delivery options to their customers to limit contact during the delivery of food.
+Delivery services apps like Grubhub, Postmates, UberEats are responding quickly to new realities due to pandemics and resorting to online channels and providing contact-free delivery options to their customers to limit contact during the delivery of food.

 Most of the apps such as Doordash and UberEats are currently waving delivery fees to help those in need who cannot leave their house during this time while Postmates is offering a variety of deals and discounts to normal fees to help during this uncertain time.

-If you offer on-demand services to your clients – current situation demands stepping up your effort to meet the needs of your clients and keep your business operational.
-Team TechAhead is available, is operational 24*7, and 200% committed to the success of our clients and their business continuity.
+If you offer on-demand services to your clients – the current situation demands stepping up your effort to meet the needs of your clients and keep your business operational.